 The Cat S61 isn’t the only Cat phone up for taking a tumble through some harsh environments.
 The Cat S48c comes at a lower $500 price point — which is perfect if the $700+ tag on the S61 is a bit too much.

 The low price shows in the internal hardware though, and while the Snapdragon 630 is more than adequate for most daily tasks it’ll struggle to keep up with other phones in this price bracket.
-However, we had no issues during use and it even ran Asphalt 9 fairly well.
+However, we had no issues during use and it even ran Asphalt 9: Legends fairly well.
 Any issues you have will probably be offset by the huge 4,000mAh battery that lasted for at least two days during our tests.
 The camera is — as expected — somewhat disappointing.
-But it will take good enough pictures in strong lighting, and it takes underwater photos too.
+But it will take good enough pictures in strong lighting, and it takes photos underwater too.

-It’s not perfect — the camera is unreliable, and the small display makes typing a nightmare — but thanks to the modest specs, the battery lasts a lifetime, and you can expect to get days out of this little device.
+There are even more downsides of course — the camera is unreliable, and the small display makes typing a nightmare — but thanks to the modest specs, the battery lasts a lifetime, and you can expect to get days out of this little device.
 With strong waterproofing, a durable body, and plenty of stamina, the Unihertz Atom is built to survive building sites, long hikes, and bike rides.

 It can be tough to find a rugged smartphone that doesn’t break the bank, but the LG X Venture is one of the few tough phones that you can pick up for a bargain price.
 It’s rugged, with an easy-to-grip textured back that won’t slip out of your hand unexpectedly.
 The lower price doesn’t affect the build quality — the phone feels extremely solid and comes with an IP68-rating for water and dust resistance, as well as military-grade (MIL-STD810G) shock resistance.